vanichols/Effect-of-crop-rotation-on-weed-biomass-and-density-literature-summary/README.md

 ## Dataset provided by
 Virginia Nichols, David Weisberger, Matt Liebman

-Publication resulting from this dataset is under-review, and the citation will be added here upon acceptance.
+A publication resulting from use of this dataset is under-review, and the citation will be added here upon acceptance.

 ## Description